JuliaString/InternedStrings.jl/README.md

 Finally point **4:**.
 As I said before.
-The original 10⁸ byte document, with 10⁷ words probably only has about 50,000 (5×10⁴) unique words.
+The original 10⁸ byte document, with 10⁷ words probably only has about 50,000 (5×10⁴) unique words after cleaning.
-At an average of 10 bytes long you only need to be keeping 5×10⁵ bytes of content, plus for each 8 bytes of pointers/length markers (8×10⁴), plus 1 byte each for null terminating them all.
+(Looking at real world data, the first 10⁷ tokens of wikipedia, is has 3.5×10⁵ words, but that is before rare words, numbers etc are removed) At an average of 10 bytes long you only need to be keeping 5×10⁵ bytes of content, plus for each 8 bytes of pointers/length markers (8×10⁴), plus 1 byte each for null terminating them all.
 (Grand total: 5.9×10⁵ bytes vs original 10⁸+9 bytes).